core-api/core-api/docs/index.md

 ---

-Core API is a general purpose system for exposing service interfaces.
+Core API is a specification for creating Hypermedia driven Web APIs, that allows you to build rich, expressive, and meaningful interfaces.

-It allows you to build RESTful Web APIs that describe their available interface, and provides the following benefits:

 * **Robust** - Clients interacting with a Core API service always have the available interactions presented to them.
 This allows for generic client libraries that are always automatically up to date with the services they interact with.
-* **Composable** - Documents may be nested, allowing you to fully express complex interfaces without having to make multiple network calls.
+* **Expressive** - Documents may be nested, and support in-place transitions, allowing you to express rich and complex interfaces without having to make multiple network calls.
 * **Explorable** - Client libraries allow you to inspect and interact with a Core API interface, and the HTML encoding allows for fully web browsable APIs.
-* **Evolvable** - Core API draws a proper separation between the object interface and the encoding and transport layers.
-This allows future iterations of a client library to add support for new and more efficient protocols, without needing to modify the client application.
+* **Flexible** - Rather than be coupled to a particular encoding, Core API separates out the document, encoding and transport concerns.
+This means that client libraries can communicate with a number of different hypermedia formats.
+Equally, Core API services can make themselves available over a number of different encodings.

 #### Example services

-You can interact with these example services either through your browser, by installing the command-line client, or by using one of the client libraries.
+You can interact with these example services either directly through your browser, by installing the command-line client, or by using one of the client libraries.

 * **Notes** - Create, update and delete items from a list of notes. [http://notes.coreapi.org/](http://notes.coreapi.org/)
 * **Game** - Find the treasure in 5 turns or less. [http://game.coreapi.org/](http://game.coreapi.org/)

-For example, let's try interacting with the "Game" service, using the command line client.
+For example, let's try interacting with the "Game" service using the command line client.

 First make sure to [install Python](https://www.python.org/downloads/), then...